atdyck/ACKS-HFH/Chapter04.md

 | Master of Profession  | 3                       | 100gp           | 2 Journeymen, 4 Apprentices

-**Prophecy**: The character is subject to premonitions and dreams of the past and future.
+**Prophecy:** The character is subject to premonitions and dreams of the past and future.
 The Judge will make these visions both cryptic and useful.
-Once per week, the character can commune (as the spell).
+Once per day, the character may cast divination (as the spell).
+The casting time is 10 minutes (1 turn).

 **Quiet Magic**: The character can cast spells with minimal words and gestures.
 A successful proficiency throw to hear noise is required to hear the character cast spells.
 Full gagging is necessary to prevent the character from working magic.